YEOVIL TOWN ROAD RUNNING CLUB CONSTITUTION

 The outcome of a disciplinary hearing should be notified in writing to the person who lodged the complaint and the member against whom the complaint was made within twenty-eight days of the hearing.

 There will be the right of appeal to the Committee following the disciplinary action being announced.
-The Committee should consider the appeal within twenty-eight days of the Chairman receiving the appeal.
+The Committee should consider the appeal within twenty-eight days of the Chair receiving the appeal.

 11 ALTERING THE CONSTITUTION